 Hungary

-The aim of NGI_HU support unit is to deal with all kinds of issues related to operations of grid sites in Hungary.
-The operational tickets raised with the use of tools like Operations Dashboard as well as users' tickets related to site operations in Hungary should be addressed to NGI_HU support unit.
+The aim of NGI_HU support unit is to deal with all issues related to the operation of grid sites in Hungary.
+The operational tickets raised with the use of tools like Operations Dashboard as well as user’s tickets related to site operations in Hungary should be addressed to NGI_HU support unit.

 Ticket handling for NGI_HU is done with help of the ngi-support@listserv.niif.hu mailing list and with direct usage of GGUS.

-There are two ways on how the ticket can reach NGI_HU support unit:
+There are two ways the ticket can reach NGI_HU support unit:

-Ticket can be created in GGUS and then it will be assigned to NGI_HU and will thus be propagated to ngi-ggus@listserv.niif.hu mailing list.
+The ticket can be created in GGUS and then it will be assigned to NGI_HU and will thus be propagated to ngi-ggus@listserv.niif.hu mailing list.
 Progress updates will be communicated to GGUS ticket by helpdesk staff.

 A request can be sent to ngi-support@listserv.niif.hu mailing list and then a ticket can be created in GGUS by helpdesk staff if needed.